-Our focus on social inclusiveness is not limited to the group companies: we listen to the expectations of the local communities that will benefit from the public works we help create.
-We are committed to leaving a positive legacy with our projects and to protecting and promoting the well-being, human capital and environmental, historical and cultural heritage in the areas where we work.
+Our focus on social inclusiveness is not limited to the group companies: we listen to the expectations of the local communities that will benefit from the public works we help to create.
+We are committed to leaving a positive legacy with our projects and to protecting and promoting the well-being, human capital and environmental, historical and cultural heritage of the territories where we work.

-Having obtained the Social responsibility certification SA8000 is further demonstration of the care we have for our people and the willingness to commit to human capital development and protection.
+Having obtained the Social responsibility certification SA8000 is further demonstration of the care that we have for our people and the willingness to commit to the development and protection of human capital.